Workers Compensation Information Sheet

 IF THE EMPLOYEE NEEDS IMMEDIATE MEDICAL ATTENTION, THEY MAY GO TO ANY EMERGENCY FACILITY.

-Claims should be reported to Risk Management as quickly as possible.
+Claims should be reported to Risk Management as quickly as possible Phone #852-4654 or Fax #852-0740.
+Any questions regarding Workers' Compensation should be addressed to Carol Kloenne #852-4654

-Please note: If the accident or injury involved an overt exposure to recombinant DNA molecules, the Department of Environmental Health & Safety (DEHS) must be notified immediately by phone (852-6670).
-After work hours contact the Department of Public Safety (DPS) at 852-6111.
-UofL is required to notify NIH/OBA of the incident immediately as directed by the NIH Guidelines.
+Please note: If the accident or injury involved an overt exposure to recombinant DNA molecules, the Department of Environmental Health & Safety (DEHS) must be notified immediately by phone at 852-6670.
+After work hours contact University of Louisville Police Department (502) 852-6111.
+University of Louisville is required to notify NIH/OBA of the incident immediately as directed by the NIH Guidelines.

--It is the employee’s responsibility to make any appointments for treatment and make sure the provider is clear that your visit is a Workers' Compensation claim.
-If the employee needs their Workers' Compensation claim number, they need to contact Risk Management at 852-6925.
+- It is the employee's responsibility to make any appointments for treatment and make sure the provider is clear that your visit is a Workers' Compensation claim.
+If the employee needs their Workers' Compensation claim number, they need to contact Risk Management.

 WORKERS' COMPENSATION LOST TIME BENEFIT